lightln2/PuzzleSearch/readme.md

 All algorithms can be given an implementation of an abstract class `Puzzle`

-For some puzzles, an optimized version of corresponding algorithms is created, with more domain-specific optimizations.

 New algorithms incorporate various optimizations:
 - data compression
 - GPU acceleration
 - low-level bit tricks

+For some puzzles, an optimized version of corresponding algorithms is created, with more domain-specific optimizations.

 On my computer, running times are the following:
-Fifteen Sliding-Tile Puzzle: 40 hours
+- Fifteen Sliding-Tile Puzzle: 40 hours
-Fifteen Pancakes Problem: 62 hours
+- Fifteen Pancakes Problem: 62 hours
-Four-Peg Towers of Hanoi with 24 disks: 163 hours
+- Four-Peg Towers of Hanoi Puzzle with 24 disks: 163 hours

 Minimum requirements:
 - NVidia GPU card